-• Board Ordered Assessments:
+Board Ordered Assessments:

 The ability of the Review Board to order assessments under section 672.121 of the Criminal Code enhances the ability of the Board to carry out its inquisitorial function and to carry out its mandate.
 The Review Board makes assessment orders and receives a report from a psychiatrist in accordance with each of those orders.
-In 2009/2010, 40 assessments were ordered; in 2010/2011, 32 assessments were ordered; 16 assessments were ordered in each of the fiscal years, 2011/2012 and 2012/2013.
+In 2013/2014, the Board ordered 23 assessments.

-Board Recommended Stays of Proceedings for Permanently Unfit Individuals:
+• Board Recommended Stays of Proceedings for Permanently Unfit Individuals:

 Pursuant to the Supreme Court of Canada's decision in the Demers case, the Review Board may now make a recommendation that the court which found the accused unfit hold a hearing and grant a stay of proceedings.
 That is contingent upon the Board concluding that the person is both permanently unfit and no longer a significant threat to the safety of the public.
 This legislated change allows the courts to retain the final decision-making power, but includes the Review Boards in making recommendations.
 This amendment permits mentally disordered persons who are permanently unfit to be discharged from the system who would, under the previous statutory regime, not be eligible for an absolute discharge despite no longer being a threat to the public.
-In 2009, 5 unfit accused were recommended for stays of proceedings under this section.
+In 2013-2014, 4 unfit accused were recommended for stays of proceedings under this section.

-• Bill C-54:
+• Bill C-14:

-Should Bill C-54 be proclaimed as presently drafted, the Board's obligations in this regard will add considerably to the time required to manage our case load.
+It is expected that Bill C-14 will come into force on July 10, 2014.
+The Board's new responsibilities will add considerably to the time required to manage our case load.
 The Board will now be required to notify victims whenever an accused is either absolutely or conditionally discharged, every time the Board sends a High Risk Accused ('HRA') to court for review, and every time the Board receives a new accused with a verdict of NCR.
 The Board must also ensure hearings are adjourned at any of the junctures to permit the victim time to file statements.